techwithanirudh/AnirudhAI-API/README.md

-# AnirudhGPT-API
+# AnirudhAI-API

 ## Overview

-AnirudhGPT-API is designed to offer a stable and optimized experience when interacting with language models like OpenAI's GPT-3.5 and GPT-4.
+AnirudhAI-API is designed to offer a stable and optimized experience when interacting with language models like OpenAI's GPT-3.5 and GPT-4.
 Built on Express.js, this project aims to provide a reliable interface for OpenAI's API, with the added capability of using reverse proxies for potentially free access.
 Users are fully responsible for how they use this feature.

 🚨 **Compliance and Legal Notice**: This project can be configured for both free and paid access to OpenAI's API.
 Users are solely responsible for adhering to OpenAI's terms of service.
 Illegal use is strictly prohibited.